UPDATE AS OF NOV. 18

 Athletes are vying for $200,000 in prize money, as well as a berth at the national championships in January (currently scheduled to take place in San Jose, California).
 Additionally, the results of this ISP series will be used as criteria for future international assignments.

 The Junior Grand Prix Series, which was scheduled to begin Aug.
 26, has been cancelled.
 Consequently, for the first time since 2008, there will not be a combined Grand Prix Final.
 Nations are currently looking at options within their own borders but no competitions have been scheduled at this time, other than in Russia.
+The 2021 World Junior Championships are still on the calendar, but that will likely be their only international event.
+No international competitions for novice skaters will take place this season.

 April 28: The ISU released its decisions from the virtual Council meeting held on April 28.
 It has established a working group to evaluate all options for the upcoming season.